LukasMurdock/LukasMurdock.github.io/_posts/2021-02-03-dear-teacher.md

 You can’t deny the industrial history of education—a history of systemic instruction to manufacture Theory X workers designed for compliance instead of thinking.

-I’m not going to go into legal, privacy, or accessibility concerns here—and those are real concerns with real consequences.
+I’m not going to go into legal, privacy, or accessibility concerns on remote proctoring software here—and those are [real concerns with real consequences](https://lukasmurdock.com/learning-integrity/#students-pushing-back).
 But, those are secondary to the heart of the conversation we need to have.

 What change are you seeking to make?